Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Introduction

-In the case of $b$-quark the values of $\overline{\rm{MS}}$-scheme mass $\overline{m}_b(\overline{m}^2_b)$ were obtained at the $\rm{N^3LO}$ level as the final results of the QCD analysis of the properties of $\Upsilon$ system (see e.g. \cite{Penin:2014zaa, Ayala:2014yxa, Ayala:2016sdn, Kiyo:2015ufa}) and of the production cross-section of the $b\overline{b}$-quarks in the $e^+e^-$ collisions \cite{Beneke:2014pta}.
-Also worth mentioning the recent results of the four-flavor lattice QCD determination of the $\overline{m}_b(\overline{m}^2_b)$ mass \cite{Bazavov:2018omf}.
-These QCD lattice results are stimulating more careful study of the existing uncertainties of the four-loop on-shell-$\overline{\rm{MS}}$ mass relation for $b$-quark.
+In the case of the $b$-quark the first traces of the asymptotic structure of the ratio $M_b/\overline{m}_b(\overline{m}^2_b)$ is observed at the $\mathcal{O}(a^4_s)$ level \cite{Marquard:2015qpa, Marquard:2016dcn}.
+However, for an unambiguous response to the question about the number of order of PT starting from which the asymptotic behavior will manifest itself it is necessary to know the value of the correction of the fifth order.
+But already from the available data, it follows that unlike the running mass at the four-level the pole mass of the bottom quark should be used with care.
+The values of $\overline{m}_b(\overline{m}^2_b)$ were obtained at the $\rm{N^3LO}$ level as the final results of the QCD analysis of the properties of $\Upsilon$ system within the static potential studies (see e.g. \cite{Penin:2014zaa, Ayala:2014yxa, Ayala:2016sdn, Kiyo:2015ufa, Mateu:2017hlz}), the QCD sum rules (see e.g. \cite{Chetyrkin:2009fv, Chetyrkin:2010ic, Dehnadi:2015fra}) and of the production cross-section of the $b\overline{b}$-quarks in the $e^+e^-$ collisions \cite{Beneke:2014pta}.
+Also worth mentioning the recent results of the lattice QCD determinations \cite{Bazavov:2018omf}.
+These lattice results are stimulating a more careful study of the existing uncertainties in the four-loop on-shell-$\overline{\rm{MS}}$ mass relation for the $b$-quark.